 The solution?
 As leaders, we must evaluate the real need for equipment and supplies and provide “a place for everything.”
 In our case, this means offsite storage.
 It’s interesting.
 Making a decision not to provide proper storage space in a building is only a decision to increase operating costs through storage space rental.
 In other words, it doesn’t save money.
 Space is needed regardless, and storage space isn’t free.

 Once a place for everything has been established and communicated, it’s necessary to instill the discipline of putting “everything in its place.”
 I hear it all the time, “Do we have to put that in storage?
 I’m going to need it in 2 weeks.”
 Where are you going to put it for the two weeks it’s not needed?
 I can tell you.
 It will be leaned up against the back of the building outside and never be put in storage.
 Before you know it, it’s rusted (or otherwise damaged) and has to be replaced.
-The staff has to get used to the idea that they are going to have to use the six days between Sundays to go to and from storage as needed to prepare for the coming weekend.
+The staff has to get used to the idea that they will have to use the six days between Sundays to go to and from storage as needed to prepare for the coming weekend.

 Of course, a vehicle has to be provided, and the storage space has to be organized in such a way as to make everything easy to store and retrieve.
 Again, this costs money and takes time.